IBM-EPBL/IBM-Project-7983-1658904780/README.md

 <br>
 <h2>📃 Abstract:</h2><i>
 <ul>
-<li>This project describes  various methods of Data Mining , big data</li>
+<li>This project describes  various methods of Data Mining , big data
-<li>and machine learning models for predicting the heart disease.
-Data mining and</li>
-<li>machine learning plays an important role in building an important model for</li>
-<li>medical system to predict heart disease or cardiovascular disease.
-Medical</li>
-<li>experts can help the patients by detecting the cardiovascular disease before</li>
-<li>occurring.
-Now-a-days heart disease is one of the most significant causes of</li>
-<li>fatality.
-The prediction of heart disease is a critical challenge in the clinical area.</li>
-<li>but time-to-time, several techniques are discovered to predict the heart disease</li>
-<li>in data mining.
+    and machine learning models for predicting the heart disease.
+Data mining and machine learning plays an important role in building an important model for medical system to predict heart disease or cardiovascular disease.
+Medical experts can help the patients by detecting the cardiovascular disease before occurring.
+Now-a-days heart disease is one of the most significant causes of fatality.
+The prediction of heart disease is a critical challenge in the clinical area but time-to-time, several techniques are discovered to predict the heart disease in data mining.
 In this project, many techniques were described for prdicting the heart disease.</li>
   </i>
   </ul>
 <br>